Trimester 1 commencing students: 1 year over 3 consecutive trimesters, or part-time equivalent

 The availability of a course varies across locations and intakes.
 This means that a course offered in Trimester 1 may not be offered in the same location for Trimester 2 or 3.
 Check each intake for up-to-date information on when and where you can commence your studies.

 Additional course information

-As a student in a Cloud (online) course in the Faculty of Health you will be expected to spend at least 11-13 hours per unit every week participating in a range of teaching activities each week.
-This could include classes, seminars, practicals, placements and online interaction via CoudDeakin.
+As a student in an online course in the Faculty of Health you will be expected to spend at least 11-13 hours per unit every week participating in a range of teaching activities each week.
+This will include online learning activities and may be inclusive of online discussion boards and seminars.
 You can refer to the individual unit details in the course structure for more information.
 You will also need to study and complete assessment tasks in your own time.
 Teaching, placements and assessment tasks may take place outside of Deakin University teaching periods.

 Work integrated learning

-For those enrolled in HSE730 Professional Practice a minimum of 220 hours of practical experience in an exercise and sport science work practicum in the final trimester is required.
+For those enrolled in HSE730 Professional Placement and Development, a minimum of 220 hours of practical experience in an exercise and sport science work practicum in the final trimester is required.